kleros/erc-792/docs/implementing-an-arbitrable.rst

   Smart contracts in this tutorial are not intended for production but educational purposes.
 Beware of using them on main network.

 Consider a case where two parties trade ether for goods.
 Payer wants to pay only if payee provides promised goods.
 So payer deposits payment amount into an escrow and if a dispute arises an arbitrator will resolve it.
-For sake of simplicity, we won't implement appeal functionality.

 Let's start: